-I bet the first time you saw your fur ball chomping on the garden grass as if it’s the best fresh dog food in the world, you were shocked!
+I bet the first time you saw your fur ball chomping on the garden grass as if it’s the best fresh dog food in the world, you were shocked! why dogs eat grass? what is the reason behind it?

 Like many dog parents, you must have been alarmed and wondered if you should visit the vet at the earliest!
 Your fur ball is certainly not a cow so watching him go crazy on grass instead of his pet dog food may worry you.